Check out v4 of the Fauna CLI

 Impersonate a user-defined role

-You typically use this type of scoped key to impersonate a single user-defined role.
+You typically use this type of scoped key to impersonate a user-defined role.

 Syntax